 What Gear To Use?

-System: 1 Alpine Touring skis are essentially ‘downhill skis’ with a special touring binding which allows the heel to lift whilst going uphill or across the flats and then ‘locks down’ to become a regular downhill safety binding.
+Alpine Touring skis are essentially ‘downhill skis’ with a special touring binding that allows the heel to lift whilst going uphill or across the flats and then ‘locks down’ to become a regular downhill safety binding.
 We recommend this system to anyone with a background in downhill skiing.

 Often used in the backcountry or for “board mountaineering”.
 It is important though to choose an area with terrain that is board friendly: reasonably steep with not too many flat areas and with easy access.

-We will supply you with a quote which will include all expenses such as meals, accommodation and rental gear when we know your requirements.
+We will supply you with a quote that will include all expenses such as meals, accommodation, and rental gear when we know your requirements.
 Registration requires a deposit of 35% of the quote or, for trips of three days or less, full payment.

 We ask that you familiarize yourself with our detailed booking instructions and conditions.

-Balance of payment is required eight weeks before trip commencement.
-Should you cancel more than eight weeks in advance of trip, a $105 cancellation fee will apply.
+The balance of payment is required eight weeks before trip commencement.
+Should you cancel more than eight weeks in advance of the trip, a $105 cancellation fee will apply.
 Cancellation between six and eight weeks before trip commencement will mean a loss of your deposit.
 Cancellation less than six weeks before trip commencement will result in a loss of all payments made.

-In most areas there is no fee for rescue.
-In the National Parks you must have a valid entry pass to qualify for free rescue.
+In most areas, there is no fee for rescue.
+In the National Parks, you must have a valid entry pass to qualify for free rescue.
 You can obtain this on entry to the Parks.
-In Assiniboine and other British Columbia Parks you may be liable for the cost of rescue.
-In this case you need insurance to cover rescue.
+In Assiniboine and other British Columbia Parks, you may be liable for the cost of the rescue.
+In this case, you need insurance to cover rescue.
 If in doubt consult us to check whether or not you will need this.